Shubham1734/FlexMoney-Project/README.md

 # Assumptions
 - A fixed monthly fee of 500 Rs INR for Yoga Classes.
+- After registration, users will receive their user ID and password.
+The dashboard will display information about the end date of their membership.

 # Future improvements
 - Explore additional payment gateways for user convenience.